MicrosoftDocs/azure-devops-docs/docs/build-release/actions/migrate-from-xaml-builds.md

 | Clean repository | **Repository** tab, open **Clean** menu, select **true**. | On the **Tasks** tab, in left pane click **Get sources**.
 Show **Advanced settings**, and then select **Clean**.
 (We plan to change move this option out of advanced settings.) |
 | Checkout override | You can't specify a commit in the build definition, but you can specify one when you manually queue a build. | You can't specify a commit in the build definition, but you can specify one when you manually queue a build. |

 The new build definition offers you some new options.
-See [Build definition repository](../concepts/definitions/build/repository.md#git).
+See [Build definition source repositories](../concepts/definitions/build/repository.md).

 #### Build